 Said Zazai also stresses the importance of basic literacy for enabling meaningful Internet access, noting that literacy levels and Internet use have a 'direct correlation'.
 He similarly notes the importance of digital skills to make better use of the Internet and to enable entrepreneurial activities online; thereby supporting the SDGs (Afghanistan, 2016).
 Findings from 1 World Connected in case studies from both North America and Africa confirm this argument, and further point to the need for digital literacy to 'go beyond' basic ICT training to teaching users to use the Internet for specific outcomes, such as applying for a job, or getting help for homework, in order to be truly meaningful (2016).
-SEEDIG confirms the importance of digital literacy, and explains that various initiatives aimed at improving literacy is underway in the region (2016):
+Additionally, SEEDIG confirms the importance of digital literacy in improving access and use in Southeastern Europe, and explains that various initiatives aimed at improving literacy are underway in the region (2016):